Kashier-payments/Kashier-Whmcs-Plugin/README.md

 ![](https://raw.githubusercontent.com/Kashier-payments/Kashier-Whmcs-Plugin/main/steps/whmcs_3.png)

-- Make sure the test mode is on.
+- Make sure you are on test mode.

 - Customize the displayed title that will show up to your users.

+- Choose which payment method you want to allow your customers to pay with via Kashier

 - Save configuration.